 Choose a Paint With Good Color Saturation For Clay Sculpture

 I’m very demanding in that way, bold, brilliant colors are a must.
 To make one coat only and to get it right, I used more heavy body acrylics.
 The colors are deeper and richer and I don’t have to go over it again twice (I used to worry that I would mess it up or produce clumps with more than one coat.)

-This little figure that is part of my shoebox diorama project – I used Goldens artist acrylic colors for her dress, hair, and jewelry.
+This little figure that is part of a shoebox diorama project- I used Goldens artist acrylic colors for her dress, hair, and jewelry.
 This is a good brand with high viscosity.
 It comes in metal tubes.and comes in mainly primary/neutral colors – but you have a good amount of leeway for mixing them.

 Your next best choice as far as paint brand goes…Liquitex high viscosity.
 It squirts out easily and provides good coverage so you’re in good hands with this one too.
 It’s got a good color selection, including less-than-traditional shades so you can spend a little less time mixing.